jamespeterschinner/rust-shed-nano/README.md

 ## Design considerations

 The hardware supports 12bit resolution for the lighting level, however due to the some human/hardware limitations this is not realized.
 There are two main considerations in controlling the brightness of a given light.
-The first is the human perception of brightness is not linear, rather it is a curve descriped by the CIE colour standard, roughly speaking, it says that as a light source gets brighter we need a bigger change in lumens to see any difference.
+The first is the human perception of brightness is not linear, rather it is a curve described by the CIE colour standard, roughly speaking, it says that as a light source gets brighter we need a bigger change in lumens to see any difference.

 The second consideration is related to how the hardware updates a brightness.
 One unfortunate limitation of the TLC5947 chip is that when a new grayscale (GS) setting is latched in, the outputs are turned off until the internal counter ticks over to a new 12bit window.
 There is an inverse relationship between the TLCs output and the LDD-300 output so the result of this is that when latching in new GS values the lights all flash full brightness (a truely painful and awful thing to look at).
 The solution to this is to toggle the reset pin on the TLC chip at the same time as latching in new GS values.
 This dramaticly improves the flashing issue but creates another subtle effect in that during a smooth change in brightness, the actual percieved brightness is effected by how fast (often Hz) the GS values are updated.
 Ideally these effects can be accounted for by the software.